 Once the boat design and plans had been completed, Brian had the boat's mechanical attributes reviewed by an ex-Boeing Marine mechanical engineering friend, and the boat design 'design checked' by Naval Architect John Simpson in British Columbia, Canada ( J. Simpson Ltd).
 Once these due diligence efforts were completed, the design approved by all, it was then offered to the public in the form of plans for the home boat builder.
 The first boat was built by Adrian P in Gresham, Oregon - and was a great success, proving itself on the Columbia River, crossing the world-reknowned 4-mile wide and 1-mile long Columbia River bar into the Pacific ocean itself.
 In Adrian's words, " The bar scared me to death at times, but the Great Alaskan proved to be a very safe and seaworthy boat, getting us home safe, sound, and dry every time! ".
 Since then, the Great Alaskan has been built all over the world - Sweden, Italy, Germany, Australia, Alaska and across the United States.
 It's success and reputation continues to grow every year.

-Brian Dixon has now relocated from Knik, Alaska to Star, Idaho and as a consequence, Glacier Boats of Alaska LLC has now been dissolved in favor of a new Idaho-based LLC, Black Pine Technologies LLC, which will also do business as (dba) legally-assumed business names Glacier Boats of Alaska (no 'LLC' on the name) and Digiboats.
+Brian Dixon has relocated from Knik, Alaska to Bonners Ferry, Idaho and as a consequence, Glacier Boats of Alaska LLC has been dissolved in favor of an Idaho-based LLC, Black Pine Technologies LLC and is doing business as (dba) the legally-assumed business name Glacier Boats of Alaska (no 'LLC' on the name).